Skip to main content

 Professor Carmine Ventre is Professor of Computer Science, Chair in Computational Finance, Director of the Informatics Finance Hub and Interim Director of the Department of Informatics in the Faculty of Natural, Mathematical & Engineering Sciences, King’s College London.
 He is also Director of the King’s Institute for Artificial Intelligence.
 His research interests include algorithmic game theory, microeconomics and the internet, AI for algorithmic trading and finance and cryptography and security.

-Chair: Professor Raúl Rosales is Professor of Practice in Net Zero Asset Management and a Director of the Net Zero Centre, in the Faculty of Natural, Mathematical & Engineering Sciences at King’s College London.
-He also serves as a Senior Executive Fellow at Imperial College Business School and is on the management committee of the Singapore Green Finance Centre.
+Chair: Professor Raúl Rosales is Professor of Practice in Net Zero Asset Management and Co-Director of the Net Zero Centre in the Faculty of Natural, Mathematical & Engineering Sciences at King’s College London.
+He is the Carbon Markets Lead at the Centre and also serves as a Senior Executive Fellow at Imperial College Business School.
+He sits on the management committee of the Singapore Green Finance Centre, with a focus on ASEAN.
 His background in the financial industry spans 30 years.

 King's Festival of Artificial Intelligence